Enhanced rates of stellar radial migration in gas-rich discs at high redshift: Simulations

 \subsection{Set 1}

 The first set of models we analysed in this work is a subset of the simulations originally presented by \citealt{BH2024}.
 It consists of a suite of synthetic galaxies with properties comparable to the MW's progenitor at redshift $z \approx 3$, originally referred to as `MW-progenitor analogues'.
+This suite helps to understand the evolution of Milky Way-analogue galaxies in their young, gas-rich phase.

 Each of the synthetic galaxies in this set is modelled as a multi-component system consisting of a dark matter (DM) host halo with a mass $\sim10^{11} M_\odot$, a {\em pre-assembled} stellar disc, and a gaseous disc with a mass corresponding to a fraction between 0 and 100\% of the total disc mass (see below, Eq.~\ref{eq:fgas}).
 We refer to the stars in the pre-assembled disc as `pre-existing', in contrast to the stars that form out of the gas, dubbed `newborn'.
+The pre-assembled disc has initial Toomre $Q$ parameter of $\approx 2$, and scale height $h_z\approx0.15~\rm kpc$.

 The disc mass fraction in our adopted set is $f_{\rm disc} = 0.5$, where

 $R_{\rm disc}$ is the disc scalelength, and $V_c^2 = R~{\rm d}\Phi/{\rm d}R$ is the circular speed curve of the galaxy.

 It is worth noting that values of $f_{\rm disc} \gtrsim 0.3$ render a galaxy unstable to bar formation within a Hubble time, with the timescale for bar formation, $\tau_{\rm bar}$, exponentially declining with $f_{\rm disc}$ \citep[the `Fujii relation';][]{fuj18a,BH2023}.
 This relation predicts that a galaxy with $f_{\rm disc} = 0.5$ shall form a bar within $\tau_{\rm bar} \sim2$~Gyr (but the galactic bar could be short-lived when $f_{\rm gas}$ is high, \citealt{BH2024}).